Say “AMEN” if you are praying to secure grants for faith-based organizations in the upcoming year!

 How do I know which grants are worth pursuing and which ones I should leave alone?

-To determine which grants are a good match for your organization it is important that you follow best practices for grant research and initiate strategic conversations with prospective donors.
+Determining which grants for faith-based organizations are a good match for your nonprofit is important.
+You need to follow best practices for grant research and initiate strategic conversations with prospective donors.
 Follow these 3 key steps in the process:

 1. Clearly define your need/project.

 It is imperative to identify as many keywords that describe your project as possible!
-These keywords will allow you to filter your grant search based on the scope of work, target audience, the total project budget, and even the potential impact.
-Your grant research process will require you to think outside of the box.
-If your organization is seeking funds for salaries or website updates you might consider searching for donors that support “capacity building initiatives” or “marketing.”
-If you provide after-school programs for K-5th graders, you fight to filter your search using keywords like “elementary education, enrichment programs, life skills, college readiness, literacy programming, or even programs for at-risk/high-risk youth.”
+These keywords allow you to filter your grant research.
+Filters include the scope of work, the target audience, the total project budget, and even the potential impact.
+Your grant research process requires you to think outside of the box.
+If your organization is seeking funds for salaries or website updates, search for donors that support “capacity building initiatives” or “marketing.”

 2. Identify foundations whose funding priorities align with your proposed project.